How to Render an Interactive Human Design Chart with SVG and JavaScript

 Going further

-Once the basic renderer is working, three improvements are worth adding:
+Once the basic renderer is working, a few improvements are worth adding:

 Download the SVG and start building

-The chart SVG, with 64 gates (design/personality halves) and 9 center group IDs, stable and documented, is available at /blog/render-human-design-chart-svg-javascript/chart.svg.
+The chart SVG is available at /blog/render-human-design-chart-svg-javascript/chart.svg.
 Pair it with a Developer plan (€35/month for 10,000 charts) and you have everything you need to ship a working chart renderer today.

-For the full API response shape; all 22 fields including activations, incarnation cross, and variables: see the v2 API reference.
-The concept-to-API guide maps every Human Design concept to its exact JSON field.
+For the full API response shape — all 22 fields including activations, incarnation cross, and variables — see the v2 API reference.

 Background on the system: Human Design System (Wikipedia).
-SVG DOM manipulation reference: Element.classList (MDN), Inline SVG (MDN).
+SVG and CSS reference: Inline SVG (MDN), CSS custom properties (MDN).